trashgod/modular/README.md

 # Modular Project

 Project *modular* is a simple framework that provides a home for `Modular` JavaFX applications.
-Applications that implement the `Modular` interface can easily be added to the `ModularHome` application.
+Applications or controllers that implement the `Modular` interface can easily be added to the `ModularHome` controller.
+See the [wiki](https://github.com/trashgod/modular/wiki) for additional details.

 To run the program from the command line, type: